Dwai649/SQL_Data_Analysis/README.md

 # SQL_Data_Analysis
-Data Analysis of RV Movies dataset to see general trends using MySQL
+Data Analysis of RSVP Movies dataset to see general trends using MySQL